terna/ejmmp/model02/model02.md

-- assigning workforce (to-be-employed agents) to firms, with a reinforcement mechanism, gradually giving more attraction/hiring capability to firms growing the most
+- assigning workforce (to-be-employed agents) to firms of banks, with a reinforcement mechanism, gradually giving more attraction/hiring capability to firms or banks growing the most